Tech Books We Love

 Chokepoint Capitalism

 In Chokepoint Capitalism, scholar Rebecca Giblin and writer and activist Cory Doctorow argue we’re in a new era of “chokepoint capitalism,” with exploitative businesses creating insurmountable barriers to competition that enable them to capture value that should rightfully go to others.
+Giblin and Doctorow catalog the playbook publishers, streamers, and platforms use to squeeze both the creators who make their products and the audiences who consume them, and offer a sharp set of proposals for breaking those chokeholds back open.

 Algorithms to Live By: The Computer Science of Human Decisions